- This event has passed.

 Employee Benefits Risk Management 2020 – the importance of collaboration

-As the ‘battle for talent’ increases, multinational companies are waking up to the fact that employee benefits need to be procured, organised and managed in a more consistent and cost-efficient manner than in the past.
+However, other issues have not disappeared – the ‘battle for talent’ continues to increase and multinational companies are waking up to the fact that employee benefits need to be procured, organised and managed in a more consistent and cost-efficient manner than in the past.

 It is increasingly clear that most benefits can be organised in one seamless and centrally managed global insurance programme that ensures that all benefits are procured and managed in the most efficient and cost-effective manner possible.